 Pregnancy via uterus transplant

-The first baby born from a transplanted uterus arrived in Sweden during October of 2014.
+The first baby born from a transplanted uterus arrived in Sweden in October 2014.
 While this procedure is still in its early experimental stages, several other babies have been born through this method.

 Most recently, a family in India welcomed a baby from a transplanted womb, the first such case in the country.